 Just saw a billboard on the side of the road advertising a vasectomy.
 Would that inspire anyone to stop and get it done now?

 About 70 miles (110 km) outside Atlanta, we hit a traffic jam that resulted in us traveling bumper to bumper at a snail’s pace.
 Sometimes we were on a three-lane highway; at other times, a seven-lane highway, all congested.
 The reality is that we did not see any accidents or construction work; this is just daily life in the Atlanta region.
-The net result that we arrived at our hotel 75 minutes late.
+The net result was that we arrived at our hotel 75 minutes late.
 Picture fighting this traffic daily.
 The only other time I encountered traffic, this challenging was driving on the 401 In Los Angeles, California, even busier than the I-75 we traveled today.
 The good news is that the hotel is on the north side of Atlanta, so we should not encounter this challenge on a Saturday morning for our onward journey to Fayetteville, Indiana.
 Here too, we appreciate driving an automatic vehicle.
 Imagine the challenge with a manual or stick shift car.

 Saturday, March 6, 2021

 When we woke in Singer Island, Florida, I drove wearing shorts and a short-sleeved shirt yesterday morning.
 When we arrived in Atlanta, I was freezing as I got out of the car.
 I grabbed my warm coat that we bought in Quebec City, Canada, a few years ago.
 The drive to Lafayette, Indiana, was significantly more enjoyable with much better weather.
 We had sunshine the entire way, cool in most places, and arrived safely in the afternoon.
 The Marriott Courtyard Hotel where we stayed was fully occupied.
 One team member said that for months they were running at thirty percent capacity.
 In Indiana, they have a “Tractor Fair” and the tractor drivers booked out of the hotel.
 Also, they were selling toys for children, so we found congestion in the parking area and hotel.